zbl14/text-analyzer/README.md

 boldPassage(word, text);
 Expected Output: "<p><b>hello</b> there</p>"

-Test: "It should wrap words that match in `b` tags but not words that don't regarless of case"
+Test: "It should wrap words that match in `b` tags but not words that don't regardless of case"
 Code:
 const word = "hello";
 const text = "hello there";